asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ## Running a cluster with multiple members (nodes)

-To showcase how grains work in a distributed context, we're going to run two members of our example app.
+To showcase how grains work in a distributed system, we're going to run two members of our example app.
 Additionally, `SmartBulbSimulator` will be running as a separate application.

 To do that, we'll need a proper Cluster Provider.
 To recap, a Cluster Provider is an abstraction that provides information about currently available members in a cluster.
 In other words, it tells a cluster member what are the other members, thus allowing them to communicate with one another.
 You can read more about Cluster Providers [here](cluster-providers-net.md).